Car that plunged off California cliff drove through big lot

 “Witnesses saw the vehicle driving through the parking lot — and it just kept driving,” de Rutte said.
 “It didn’t stop.
 There was no accelerating but also no braking.”

-Authorities identified the driver as Maria Teixeira, 64, and the passenger as Elizabeth Correia, 41, both of Dublin, California.
+Authorities identified the driver as Maria Teixeira, 64, and the passenger as Elizabeth Correia, 41, both of the San Francisco Bay Area city of Dublin, about 100 miles (160 kilometers) south of the crash.

+The Mercury News reported they were mother and daughter, both employees of public schools in the Bay Area, according to relatives and sheriff’s officials.
+Teixeira was lead custodian at Montevideo Elementary in nearby San Ramon, and Correia was a first-grade teacher at Lydiksen Elementary in Pleasanton.

+Correia’s biography on the school’s website said she had taught in Pleasanton, where she grew up, since 2005.

+“She enjoys teaching, reading, music, art, movies, Disneyland and spending time with friends and family,” the website says.

-De Rutte said the relationship between the two was not yet known.
-Investigators were still trying to determine if the crash was accidental or intentional, he said.
+Investigators were still trying to determine if the crash was accidental or intentional, de Rutte said.

 It happened Saturday as hikers and beachgoers flocked to the scenic Pacific Ocean overlook to take advantage of clear weather on the Easter holiday weekend.